revo23/UEBA/README.md

 - 25 users analyzed (20 normal, 5 injected anomalies)
 - 4/5 true anomalies detected, 0 false positives
 - 100% precision, 80% recall, 88.9% F1
+  - Precision: Of the 4 users the model flagged as anomalous, all 4 were genuinely anomalous.
+Zero false positives.
+In practice this means: every alert the system fires is worth investigating, no analyst time wasted on false alarms.
+  - Recall: Of the 5 truly anomalous users, the model caught 4.
+It missed anomaly_001 (a false negative).
+That user's anomaly traits (device_churn + high_failure) weren't extreme enough to separate it from the normal population at the current contamination threshold.
+  - F1: The harmonic mean of precision and recall.
+It penalizes imbalance — if either metric is low, F1 drops.
+88.9% reflects strong precision slightly offset by the one missed user.
 - Top signals: device churn (z=3.4), off-hours logins (z=3.2), geo dispersion (z=2.6), impossible travel (z=2.2)